njonsson/example_files/README.md

 [![Travis CI build status]][Travis-CI-build-status] [![Hex release]           ][Hex-release]

-> See what’s changed lately by reading the [project history][project-history].
+**See what’s changed lately by reading the [project history][project-history].**

-Some files in a project may be templates for unversioned files, such as user-specific configuration.
+## What is an example file?

+Many projects contain files which serve as templates or examples for other files.
+The examples are not themselves operative, but serve to demonstrate the content of an operative file, such as developer-specific configuration.

+To illustrate: your project may contain a version-controlled file named _config/config.exs.example_.
+You apply the example configuration by copying _config/config.exs.example_ to _config/config.exs_, and in the process you may decide to alter the content, such as tweaking defaults.

 The Mix tasks provided here find, copy, and check the freshness of example files and your copies of them.

 ## Installation